IvanOrsh/next-ts-notes-collection/components/temp.md

-1. extract footer from main page app/page.tsx
+1. extract footer from `app/page.tsx`
+2. extract header and navbar from `app/page.tsx`